Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 ### Technical Assistant, Wuhan Jingying Haitao Information Technology Co., Ltd, Wuhan, China
 *June 2023 – October 2023*
-As a Technical Assistant, I created a biomedical patent database using MySQL to support the research of Dr. Conjing Ran and Ph.D.
-S Liu.
+As a Technical Assistant, I created a biomedical patent database using MySQL to support the research of Dr. Congjing Ran and Ph.D.
+Shenshen Liu from Wuhan University.
 My contributions led to a 20% improvement in data collection efficiency through the development of an automated web crawler script in Python.
 Additionally, I was responsible for collecting and labeling over 18,000 entries as sample data for language model training.
 I also utilized Lucidchart to design detailed Entity Relationship Diagrams (ERDs) that optimized data visualization and management, encompassing over 100 keys and attributes.

 ### Research Assistant, University of Rochester, Rochester, NY
 *May 2022 – December 2022*